The official blog of the Lung Institute.

 People with the flu are encouraged to stay home while fever and flu symptoms persist.
 It’s fine to go back out once you are fever-free for 24 hours without the use of fever-reducing medicine.
 Simply put, if you feel unwell, see your doctor immediately and take actions to get better and to avoid serious flu complications, such as hospitalization.

 Staying Healthy with Pulmonary Fibrosis

 With these tips for managing pulmonary fibrosis and the flu, you’re better prepared for the future.
 Seeing your doctor regularly, having healthy habits and following your pulmonary fibrosis treatment plan will help you stay healthier.
-Along with a treatment plan, some patients have found stem cell treatment beneficial.
-If you or a loved one has pulmonary fibrosis, interstitial lung disease or another chronic lung disease and would like to learn more about stem cell treatment, contact us at (800) 729-3065.
+Along with a treatment plan, some patients have found cellular therapy beneficial.
+If you or a loved one has pulmonary fibrosis, interstitial lung disease or another chronic lung disease and would like to learn more about cellular therapy, contact us at (800) 729-3065.